TrueFiEng/Waffle/docs/source/matchers.rst

     .to.emit(contract, 'One')
     .to.emit(contract, 'Two');

-But this feature is available in alpha version of Waffle.
+This feature will be available in Waffle version 4.

 Called on contract
 ------------------